madaxe05/Nepal-Driving-License-Guide/CONTRIBUTING.md

 Feel free to:
 - Open an issue for clarification
-- Reach out via email: [your email]
+- Reach out via email: dhungelsohan@gmail.com
 - Start a discussion on GitHub

 ## Thank You! 🙏